garfix/nli-go/doc/manual/knowledge-engineer/function-reference/dialog-context.md

 * DeicticCenter a deictic center (the atom `time` or `place`)
 * Event: a variable that represent an event that the modifier attaches to

-## Dialog read bindings

-Reads the entity ids of the discourse into the current request.

-    go:dialog_write_bindings

-## Dialog write bindings

-Writes the entity ids of the current request back into the discourse.

-    go:dialog_write_bindings